Brass Knuckle Volition

 I have no idea, don’t ask.

-“We’re picking up gold, platinum and silver coins off the ground.”
+He says “We’re picking up gold, platinum and silver coins off the ground.”

 I still have no idea.
 I must be having a stroke or this is St. Petersburg in the morning.

-“Taking them all to another universe, I would think, getting out of here and going to another dimension all together.
+He rambles on and says “Taking them all to another universe, I would think, getting out of here and going to another dimension all together.
 That’s precisely what she wants to do.”